National Association of Legislative Information Technology Bylaws and Standing Orders

 a.
 Record minutes of the annual business meeting;

 b.
 Coordinate, with the NCSL staff liaison, activities providing for information on membership on a timely basis such as lists and directories;

 c.
-Deposit a copy of the minutes of all meetings with the NCSL staff liaison who shall distribute a copy of these minutes to all of the members of this Association within thirty days of the meeting;
+Deposit a copy of the minutes of the annual business meeting with the NCSL staff liaison who shall distribute a copy of these minutes to all of the members of this Association within 30 days of the meeting;

 d.
 Preside at all meetings of the Association in absence of the Chair and the Vice-Chair;

 e.
 Solicit articles and items of interest to the membership of the Association and NCSL;

 f.
 Work with the NCSL staff liaison in publishing and distributing the Association Newsletter at least twice annually; and

 g.
 Such other duties as may be assigned by the Chair.

 Article 7: Nomination, Election and Terms of Officers

 1. Nominating Committee: Prior to each annual business meeting of the Association, the Chair shall appoint from the general membership of the Association a nominating committee consisting of three members and designate one of the three members as the Chair of the committee.

 2. Duties of Nominating Committee: The Nominating Committee shall compile a slate of nominees for the offices of Chair, Vice-Chair, and Secretary.

 3. Election.
 The slate of nominees shall be submitted by the Chair of the Nominating Committee to the Association at the annual business meeting.
 The slate of nominees shall be elected by a simple majority of the general members of the Association present and voting.

 4. Terms of Officers: The terms of officers of the Association shall commence at the close of the annual business meeting at which they are elected and shall continue through the next ensuing annual business meeting.